Here are the steps to begin your federal student aid process:

 - provide financial information as required.

-Please contact Financial Aid toll-free at 1-888-896-5112, Extension 3594, or email email@example.com to receive additional guidance on how to finance your Northcentral education.
+Please contact a Start Team Academic and Finance Advisor (AFA) by phone, toll-free, at 1-888-896-5112, Extension 3594, or email at firstname.lastname@example.org to receive additional guidance on how to finance your NCU education.
+Many qualified start team AFAs are available to assist you.
+You will be assigned a dedicated AFA after the first week of your first course.
 We are here to assist you in every way possible.

 Federal Student Loan Limits: Interest Rates